Turbodunker/BaProject/README.md

 The files modified are:
 tests/shared.py look for list COMPLETE_PYTHON_RECIPE_REMOTE also updated paths for TEST_JOB_OUTPUT, TEST_JOB_QUEUE_DIR and TEST_MONITOR_BASE
 tests/test_runner.py look for MeowTests::SweptPythonExecution core/base_hanlder.py uncommented the hashing-check in def create_job_script_file() and added permissions to job.sh

+Configuration files for the remote is found in remote/ and in root for the local